yon-tech/yon-tech/README.md

 ## Hi there 👋

-An experienced, UX designer building accessible, pixel-perfect, and performant web applications.
+An experienced, UX designer building accessible, pixel-perfect, and performant digital applications.
 With a strong background in the MERN ecosystem, I bridge the gap between complex backend logic and seamless user experiences.

 Beyond design, I am actively pursuing a B.Sc. in Computer Science, contributing to Open Source software, maintaing GitHub communities, and writing technical articles on the side, simplifying complex topics for the developer community on my personal blog and freeCodeCamp.